John Adams: Early life and education

-John Adams was born on October 30, 1735 (October 19, 1735, Old Style, Julian calendar), to John Adams Sr. and Susanna Boylston.
-He had two younger brothers: Peter (1738–1823) and Elihu (1741–1775).
+John Adams was born on October 30, 1735, to John Adams Sr. and Susanna Boylston.
+He had two younger brothers, Peter and Elihu.
 Adams was born on the family farm in Braintree, Massachusetts.
 His mother was from a leading medical family of present-day Brookline, Massachusetts.
 His father was a deacon in the Congregational Church, a farmer, a cordwainer, and a lieutenant in the militia.
 Adams often praised his father and recalled their close relationship.
 Adams's great-great-grandfather Henry Adams immigrated to Massachusetts from Braintree, Essex, England, around 1638.

-Adams's formal education began at age six at a dame school for boys and girls, conducted at a teacher's home, and was centered upon The New England Primer.
+Adams's formal education began at age six at a dame school, conducted at a teacher's home and centered on The New England Primer.
 He then attended Braintree Latin School under Joseph Cleverly, where studies included Latin, rhetoric, logic, and arithmetic.
-Adams's early education included incidents of truancy, a dislike for his master, and a desire to become a farmer.
-All discussion on the matter ended with his father's command that he remain in school: "You shall comply with my desires."
+Adams's early education included incidents of truancy, a dislike for his master, and a desire to become a farmer, but his father commanded that he remain in school.
 Deacon Adams hired a new schoolmaster named Joseph Marsh, and his son responded positively.
 Adams later noted that "As a child I enjoyed perhaps the greatest of blessings that can be bestowed upon men – that of a mother who was anxious and capable to form the characters of her children."

 College education and adulthood

 At age sixteen, Adams entered Harvard College in 1751, studying under Joseph Mayhew.
 As an adult, Adams was a keen scholar, studying the works of ancient writers such as Thucydides, Plato, Cicero, and Tacitus in their original languages.
 Though his father expected him to be a minister, after his 1755 graduation with an A.B. degree, he taught school temporarily in Worcester, while pondering his permanent vocation.
 In the next four years, he began to seek prestige, craving "Honour or Reputation" and "more def [sic] from [his] fellows", and was determined to be "a great Man".
-He decided to become a lawyer to further those ends, writing his father that he found among lawyers "noble and gallant achievements" but, among the clergy, the "pretended sanctity of some absolute dunces".
+He decided to become a lawyer, writing his father that he found among lawyers "noble and gallant achievements" but, among the clergy, the "pretended sanctity of some absolute dunces".
 He had reservations about his self-described "trumpery" and failure to share the "happiness of [his] fellow men".

-When the French and Indian War began in 1754, Adams, aged nineteen, felt guilty he was the first in his family not to be a militia officer.
-He did not go to war, but said "I longed more ardently to be a Soldier than I ever did to be a Lawyer".
+When the French and Indian War began in 1754, Adams, aged nineteen, felt guilty he was the first in his family not to be a militia officer; he said "I longed more ardently to be a Soldier than I ever did to be a Lawyer".